shivajid/hwx-isilon/README.md

 Replace the zoneid in the following command and execute it.

 <pre>
-isi_run -z zoneid  "chown -R hdfs /ifs/isitest/zonehdp/hadoop
+isi_run -z  __REPLACE_zoneid  "chown -R hdfs /ifs/isitest/zonehdp/hadoop
 </pre>

+## Note
+Create an additional user called "admin" in Isilon and make it part hadoop and hdfs group.
+This allows the user to have Hive view access via the Ambari UI.

 You will deploy Hortonworks HDP Hadoop using the standard process defined by Hortonworks.
 Ambari Server allows for the immediate usage of an Isilon cluster for all HDFS services (NameNode and DataNode), no reconfiguration will be necessary once the HDP install is completed.